CLOSED CHURCHES WITHIN THE

 and this church was erected in 1862.
 Carsonville Trinity (along with Jacobs, Union and Zion

-“Stone”) was one of 4 churches on the original Powells
+“Stone”) was one of 4 churches on the original Powells Valley charge.
+In 1934 Powells Valley and Enders combined to

-Brethren’s large rural 8-point Enders Powells Valley
+make the United Brethren’s large rural 8-point Enders Powells Valley charge

-charge that existed until the 1968 United Methodist Union.
+that existed until the 1968 United Methodist Union.

 Final disposition: